 In order to be considered for the Skookum Award, students must be in good academic standing and be a first semester senior in the fall of their senior year.
 The selection process begins with a call for nominees to all faculty and staff members.
 The nominated students who are qualified must complete an application and submit a resume with their GPA included.

-A team of alumni and College administrators makes up the Credentialing Team who reviews the applications and ranks each one according to specific criteria.
+A team of alumni and University administrators makes up the Credentialing Team who reviews the applications and ranks each one according to specific criteria.
 This ranking narrows the group down to thirty finalists.
 From there the Interview Team meets with each of the thirty finalists to learn more about each student.
 The nomination and interview process occurs in the spring semester of their junior year.

 The interview Team uses criteria to narrow the group to the top fifteen winners.
 In addition, there are three levels of the Skookum Award: twelve Skookum award winners, two Royal Skookum awards and one Grand Skookum award winner.
 The Grand Skookum award is granted to the highest ranking candidate.
 The Royal Skookum awards go to the second and third highest ranking award winners.